Halloween & Harvest Events

 14241 Durazno Avenue

-A very large “yard haunt” is taking shape at the corner of Durazno Avenue and Manzano Street in Chino.
-The house includes the “Gothrum Cemetery” with three dozen tombstones, black lights, spotlights, skulls, spiders, and ghost projections.
-The driveway includes a boat covered with woodgrain with skeletons, mermaid, strobes, lights, flame cauldrons and flame bulbs, chains, faux water, faux water lights, cannon, fog, projections, rope ladders, rum barrels, dock and pillars, séance ghosts, and music/projections tied to computer lighting on the house.
+The “Gothrum Cemetery”and a haunted shipwreck is at the corner of Durazno Avenue and Manzano Street in Chino with black lights, spotlights, skulls, spiders, strobes, lights, cannon, fog, and music/projections tied to computer lighting on the house.
+The Jepsen family has been decorating their Durazno home for 13 years.

 15932 Wilmington Road

-The DeCambra family is paying tribute to the “Pirates of the Caribbean” with a burning pirate ship, animatronic skeletons, treasure chests, barrels of rum, and sound effects at 15931 Wilmington Road in the Fairfield Ranch community in Chino Hills.
+The DeCambra family is paying tribute to the “Pirates of the Caribbean” with animatronic skeletons, treasure chests, barrels of rum, and sound effects in the Fairfield Ranch community in Chino Hills.

 6219 Fleetwood Lane